iwater/react-native-nitro-http-server/README.md

 // Now you can:
 // - Access WebDAV at http://localhost:8080/webdav
 // - Access zip content at http://localhost:8080/archive
+// - Browse directories if index file is missing
 // - Static files from staticDir
 // - Dynamic API responses
 ```